SetsompopLab/deli-cs/README.md

 5. Perform reference LLR reconstruction of 6min data when available.
 6. Perform reference LLR reconstructions of 2min testing data with varying number of iterations for the test cases.

+The data preparation script also averages the energy in the 2-min reference reconstructions of the training subjects to use as a scaling factor for the deliCS initialization in the refinement step (if you don't download the training data (`data+`), this scaling factor is saved in the shared data folder already).

 Reconstruction parameters can be altered using the `pipeline/params.py` file.

 Note, since each subject is prepared serially, this step takes a very long time to complete for all training, validation, and test subjects.